DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 An example request body is listed below.

-For more detailed information see the specifications for this [notify that an ECF participant is taking a break from their course endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-defer-put).
+For more detailed information see the specifications for this [notify DfE that an ECF participant is taking a break from their course endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-defer-put).

 #### Example request body: